Beaver Builder Review: Is It The Best WordPress Page Builder?

 Beaver Builder does not offer a free version.
 However, they do have a demo page where users can play with their page builder.
 This gives you a chance to see if Beaver Builder is the right tool for you.

 Now, there will be limitations.
 But most of the features should be there.

 You can check out the page builder itself or play with the Theme Customizer.
-They also run a demo on one of their other products, the Beaver Themer.
+They also run a demo (again instead of a free version) on one of their other products, the Beaver Theme.

 If you're having second thoughts about making the purchase, maybe the demo can soothe you over.

 But if you want to use the page builder plugin on your site to test, you can download and install the Lite version from the WordPress plugin repository.
 It lets you use the plugin on your site but it gives you limited access to modules and templates

 Nonetheless, this is the best way for you to use the plugin on your site.
 If you like what you're seeing from the Lite version, only then can you purchase the paid version.

 Beaver Builder is easy to use.
 But there's no doubt you'll have questions at some point.
 And while they do offer support, the Beaver Builder Knowledge Base is a good place to start.
 Here you'll find Q&As as well as guides on how to go about doing things in Beaver Builder.

 It's packed full of articles you can read to learn more about the product.
 If you have any particular concern prior to purchase, you could find the answer here.